shu-william/restaurant-randomizer/README.md

 - Improve front-end design and UI
 - Incorporate Yelp Developer assets with links to restaurants on Yelp
 - Add "pick a random restaurant" button that selects from filtered list
+- Check for existing users by email when registering
+- Make buttons change depending on logged-in state or if restaurants are in favorites list